StackVista/stackstate-docs/configure/telemetry/checks_and_streams.md

 ## Checks

 Checks determine the health state of an element by monitoring one or more telemetry streams.
-Each telemetry stream supplies either metrics \(time-series\) or events \(logs and events\) data.
+Each telemetry stream supplies either metrics \(time-series\) or logs \(logs and events\) data.

 ### Check Functions